Virtual-Finland-Development/authentication-gw/docs/frontend-app-usage.md

 const { email } = await response.json();
 ```

-If the request fails with a `401` status code, the token is invalid and the user should be redirected to the login page.
+If the request fails with a `401` status code, the token is expired and the user should be redirected to the login page.

 ## LogoutRequest